pedrorijo91/onfido-document-FFAMS/README.md

 Let's take Yellowstone National Park as a reference.
 The park is about 9.000 square kilometers.
 Most countries don't have a national forest area as big as Yellowstone, so let's take its size as a reference as well.

-If we use the 100m x 100m image resolution as stated in the problem, this means we need 1M images to cover all the area.
+If we use the 100m x 100m image resolution as stated in the problem, this means we need almost 1M images to cover all the area.
+We shouldn't expect to have drones covering all the area at the same time.
+Nor dedicated satellites for each forest.
+So this estimation should be a very safe upper bound.

 We also want to look at each image frequently to detect a starting fire quickly.
 We don't need to look at every second to the same area, but we don't want to wait half an hour to detect a new fire as mountain fires can spread very quickly.
 Let's use 5 minutes intervals.

 This means we need to analyse 1M images every 5 minutes (more than 3.000 requests per second).
 This is a considerable load, but it's also one of the biggest national parks in the world.
+On the other hand, if we use France biggest forest as an example, it has 500 square kilometers, so we'd be talking about 50.000 images per 5 minutes, which means 170 requests per second.
+This is a much easier load to handle.

 There are two obvious ways to decrease the system load and save costs:

-* images with bigger resolution: if instead of a 100m x 100m image we had 1000m x 1000m images, this would decrease to around 10.000 images, making 33 requests per second
+* images with bigger resolution: if instead of a 100m x 100m image we had 1000m x 1000m images, this would decrease to around 10.000 images for Yellowstone, making 33 requests per second
 * decrease image frequency: if instead of looking every 5 minutes to each area, we looked every 10 minutes, this would decrease to 1600 requests per second.
-Which is still a considerable amount, and we start to take some time to detect new fires.
+Which is still a considerable amount.

 More advanced optimizations could follow after monitoring the system performance and finding the bottlenecks.

 * If the bottleneck is on the number of requests, the previous strategies can be useful.
 * If the bottleneck is in the classification model, we could try to cache results using position or image comparison
-* If the bottleneck is on the scoring models, we can assume scores are somehow static (we can assume they change every day, but not likely every hour), and cache the mapping between vegetation type and fire risk score.
+* If the bottleneck is on the scoring models, we can assume scores are somehow static (even if they change every day, they will not likely change every hour), and cache the mapping between vegetation type and fire risk score.

 ## Reliability